 'Lady Buslingthorpe.
-Although I am a widow sir, I much prefer to be called, Lady Buslingthorpe than my lady!'
+Although I am a widow, I much prefer to be called, Lady Buslingthorpe than my lady!'

 'I consider myself at times a verbivore, but this sesquipedalian appellation of yours is an uncommon name I have seldom heard of in England.
 As I was saying Lady Buslingthorpe, I came here to know if you could tell me if your store has sold a lot of black thorny roses recently; and whether or not it was frequent for these particular roses to be sold and seen so visibly throughout the city'.

-'And your language is not the common parlance one sees much in this area inspector.
+'And your language is not the common parlance one sees much in this area.
 As for the black thorny rose, it evokes sentiments of mystery, peril, or some darker emotion like melancholy or compulsive love; even though to me, compulsive love can be more measured as tainted love'.
-She had hesitated before she continued, 'I am certain even an Englishman such as you sir, is aware of the rising phenomenon of the Victorian cult of mourning?'
+She had hesitated before she continued, 'I am certain even an Englishman such as you inspector, is aware of the rising phenomenon of the Victorian cult of mourning'.

-'The Victorian cult of mourning, you say Lady Buslingthorpe?
+'The Victorian cult of mourning, you say?
 I must confess through my admission that I only know the rudimentary connotation of this selcouth cult.
-Perchance, you will be so kind to inform me what I need to know about this cult Lady Buslingthorpe'.
+Perchance, you will be so kind to inform me what I need to know about this cult'.

-She was equanimous in her reply, 'Unfortunately, I am no expert on the matter and I don't want to be perceived as an ultracrepidarian-but if I can be of any more service to you inspector, I would suggest that you visit our Melbourne Museum that is located in the city block between the streets of La Trobe, Swanston, Little Lonsdale and Russell.
-There you will find all the pertinent information about the Victorian cult of mourning sir'.
+She was equanimous in her reply, 'Unfortunately, I am no expert on the matter and I don't want to be perceived as an ultracrepidarian-but if I can be of any more service to you, I would suggest that you visit our Melbourne Museum that is located in the city block between the streets of La Trobe, Swanston, Little Lonsdale and Russell.
+There you will find all the pertinent information about the Victorian cult of mourning'.

-'I shall keep that in mind Lady Buslingthorpe, but I must be on my way now.
+'I shall keep that in mind, but I must be on my way now.
 I shall be excusing myself for now!'

 'Oh, please return!
-It is not often that I meet a celeberrimus individual such as yourself sir.
+It is not often that I meet a celeberrimus individual such as yourself.
 Your classic Bowler hat and your long sideburns are particular about your manly guise.
-I was wondering detective, if you have time this night to join me as my bidden guest to the theatre.
+I was wondering, if you have time this night to join me as my bidden guest to the theatre.
 The theatres and museums offer an eclectic mix of art.
 I was told that you enjoyed the theatre, is that not so inspector?'

 'I must confess that I was not aware that my private inclinations were so overtly known in these parts of the world'.